nvim-treesitter/nvim-treesitter/README.md

 Each module provides a distinct tree-sitter-based feature such as [highlighting](#highlight), [indentation](#indentation), or [folding](#folding); see [`:h nvim-treesitter-modules`](doc/nvim-treesitter.txt) or ["Available modules"](#available-modules) below for a list of modules and their options.

+Following examples assume that you are configuring neovim with lua.
+If you are using vimscript, see `:help lua-heredoc`.
 All modules are disabled by default and need to be activated explicitly in your `init.lua`, e.g., via

 ```lua